-Quantum entanglement purification protocol is a key component in quantum repeaters, necessary in first generation or near-term quantum repeaters [7].
-It is essential in ensuring entangled states maintain high fidelity throughout the transmission [8], thereby compensating for loss of fidelity due to noise or imperfections in the communication channel.
-The two purification protocols employed in this research are: Bennett's protocol [8] and Deutsch's protocol [9].
-Performance aspects considered for the purification protocols are; fidelity of the purified Bell pair, success probability and circuit length [10].
-All protocols work towards obtaining shorter circuits that achieve higher success rates and improved final fidelities [10].
+Quantum entanglement purification protocol is a key component in quantum repeaters, necessary in first generation or near-term quantum repeaters [8].
+It is essential in ensuring entangled states maintain high fidelity throughout the transmission [9], thereby compensating for loss of fidelity due to noise or imperfections in the communication channel.
+The two purification protocols employed in this research are: Bennett's protocol [9] and Deutsch's protocol [10].
+Performance aspects considered for the purification protocols are; fidelity of the purified Bell pair, success probability and circuit length [11].
+All protocols work towards obtaining shorter circuits that achieve higher success rates and improved final fidelities [11].

-Quantum repeaters are necessary for future quantum communication technologies such as quantum internet [3], [5].
+Quantum repeaters are necessary for future quantum communication technologies such as quantum internet [4], [6].
 They will extend the range of transmission links to inter-continental global scale, powering the future of a global quantum network.
-However, implementing them in the real world is a huge technological challenge.
-There is a lot of ongoing research into the individual components and full-scale architecture of a quantum repeater.
+A notable endeavour in this regard involves efforts to deploy quantum repeaters in already existing optical fibre infrastructure [12].
+However, their practical implementation in the real world is a huge technological challenge.
+There is a lot of ongoing research investigating the individual components and full-scale architecture of quantum repeater systems.

 This research paper presents the full-scale architecture of a quantum repeater designed and implemented using quantum circuits executed on a quantum computer.
 We used the said quantum repeater implementation to study quantum entanglement purification.